MarkoSterk/beta_cell_analysis_roi_picker/README.md

 1. **Start or Open a Project**
    - To begin with existing data, choose _File → Open Project_ and select your saved `.pkl` file.
-   - To load a new dataset, choose _File → Import LIF_ and pick your `.lif` file (or drop it into the dropzone).
+   - To load a new dataset, choose _File → Import LIF_ and pick your `.lif` file (or click on the large button on the main screen).

 2. **Set Your Preferences**
 The app tries to load the following meta data from the provided `.lif` file.
 If this is unsuccessful you can set